-- A. To address increases in criminal activity at the neighborhood level, it is the policy of the council that a program that empowers communities to establish and join neighborhood safety groups led by the department of public safety, is needed. - B. The council requests the executive fund and the sheriff establish a neighborhood safety Learn and Educate; Assist and Develop; Engage and Recruit ("LEADER") program. - C. The neighborhood safety LEADER program should consist of a community outreach manager who should serve as a point of contact and provide education and information to unincorporated area residents on starting a neighborhood safety LEADER group, including connecting residents interested in establishing or joining a neighborhood safety LEADER group and establishing "block watch captains," a process for unincorporated area residents to acquire neighborhood safety LEADER signs, and a process to facilitate crime prevention activities including, but not limited to, mobilizing neighborhood patrols, distributing crime prevention information and coordinating neighborhood clean-ups. - D. The sheriff is requested to seek state and federal grants to assist in the development of the neighborhood safety LEADER program and to assist unincorporated area residents in acquiring neighborhood safety LEADER signs and other neighborhood safety LEADER adornments.
+- A. To address increases in criminal activity at the neighborhood level, it is the policy of the council that a program that empowers communities to establish and join neighborhood safety groups led by the department of public safety is needed. - B. The council requests the executive fund and the sheriff establish a neighborhood engagement pilot program in accordance with the provisions of this motion that identifies up to three communities in which to engage with community leaders and find method of supporting community safety in partnership with citizens. - C. The neighborhood engagement pilot program should consist of a decentralized system of sheriff's office community leads who should serve as a point of contact and provide education and information to unincorporated pilot areas, connecting with residents interested in establishing or joining a neighborhood safety program and a process for unincorporated area residents to acquire neighborhood resources, such as signs, and a process to facilitate crime prevention activities including, but not limited to, neighborhood watch programs, distributing crime prevention information and coordinating neighborhood clean-ups. - D. The sheriff is requested develop findings, and identify barriers and resources, including, state and federal grants to assist in the development of the neighborhood engagement pilot program and to assist unincorporated area residents in acquiring neighborhood safety resources, such as signs and other adornments.